firepear/homefarm/docs/control_install.md

 1. Run `'cd /home/alarm && git clone https://github.com/firepear/homefarm.git'`
 1. Run `'cd homefarm && ./bin/control-setup'`

-## Setup mirrorlists for compute nodes
+## Setup mirrorlists and build localrepo

 Compute nodes will install almost all their packages from the control node's local mirror, but new packages will initially be sourced from